go-go-carrot/OS_xv6/README.md

 # Create a pull request (PR) to the util-orig branch.
 # Running `git push` will print out a URL where you can create a PR.
 Click the link.
 # The initial setting of the PR is:
-# - source: util
+# - base: master
-# - target: master
+# - compare: util
 # Change it to this:
-# - source: util
+# - base: util-orig
-# - target: util-orig
+# - compare: util
 # Explain your changes in the body of the PR, and hit 'create pull request'.
 # Creating a PR will automatically notify me by email.
 You'll also receive emails
 # when I add review comments on the PR.